hazaarlabs/hazaar-mvc/README.md

 ## Install the Example Application

-Because Hazaar MVC is a library, you need to create a project that depends on it for composer to download it.
+Because Hazaar is a library, you need to create a project that depends on it for composer to download it.
 The easiest way to do this is to install the example skeleton application.
 This will also give you a starting point for development.